Why Does the Dow Change the Stocks it Tracks?

 HP has struggled in the 2000s.
 A fissure in its board of directors has culminated in a steady stream of troubled CEOs.
 The company isn't sure where it's going or what it's doing, and its stock price has reflected that.
 The Dow replaced HP with Visa.

-Why Did the Dow Drop Alcoa?
+Why Did the Dow Drop Alcoa in 2015?

 Unless you follow the aluminum market, you may have never have heard of Alcoa.
 When manufacturing and heavy industry dominated the American market, the raw materials sector (things like steel and, in Alcoa's case, aluminum) was a powerhouse.
 Alcoa's stock rode high, soaring to huge valuations.